DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/correcting-names.md

 ![A screenshot of giving users the option to edit the name which is returned.](/ecf-v2/correcting-names/screenshot3.png)

 We also had to make clear that the corrected name would only be used for the purposes of ECF training.
 It wouldn’t update that ECT or mentor’s TRA teacher record.
-To do this, they need to go to the Access your teaching qualifications service with legal proof of a name change.
+To do this, the actual ECT or mentor needs to go to the Access your teaching qualifications service with legal proof of a name change.
 Users typically understood this well, and that changes here wouldn’t impact anything other than the Register ECTs service.
 However, 1 user thought it might ask ECTs or mentors to update this themselves later.

 ## What we need to do next